javalikescript/luajls/README.md

 ## How to install and use it?

+Just drop the _jls_ folder in your Lua path.

 The only required dependency is Lua 5.4.
 Optional dependencies are C-based or plain Lua modules such as luafilesystem, luasocket, luv, lua-openssl, lua-cjson.
 By example, the file system manipulation requires one of the luafilesystem or the luv dependent module.